-There’s a decades-long debate about the performance comparability of in-person versus remotely proctored testing, and it was renewed with fervor during the swift transition to fully remote learning during the COVID-19 pandemic.
-As the high-stakes testing programs in this video put remote proctoring to the test during the last 18 months, they learned that not only did their test-taker success markers compare to those of previous brick-and-mortar modalities – they improved incrementally.
-Hear Larry Lynch, Senior Vice President of Certification and Operations with National Restaurant Association, Jeff Frisk, Director with GIAC, and Faisel Alam, Manager of the Office of Test Security for Law School Admissions Council as they directly compare their program’s experiences with in-person testing versus live remote proctoring with ProctorU, and share how online testing added value to their test-takers’ performance, user experience, and satisfaction.
+There’s a decades-long debate about the performance comparability of in-person versus remote-proctored testing.
+The debate was renewed with fervor during the swift transition to fully remote learning during the COVID-19 pandemic.
+As the high-stakes testing programs in this video put remote proctoring to the test during the last 18 months, they learned that their test-taker success markers not only compared to those of previous brick-and-mortar modalities – but they also improved incrementally.
+Hear Larry Lynch, Senior Vice President of Certification and Operations with National Restaurant Association; Jeff Frisk, Director with GIAC; and Faisel Alam, Manager of the Office of Test Security for Law School Admissions Council, directly compare their program experiences with in-person testing versus live remote proctoring with ProctorU and share how online testing added value to their test-takers’ performance, user experience, and satisfaction.

 Larry Lynch, Senior Vice President of Certification and Operations, NRA